Log in

 And a homebuyer qualifies for the conventional loan.

-They would need to come up with $12,000 for the down payment.
+They would need to come up with $12,000 for the down payment..

-But coming up with down payment money.
+Coming up with down payment money.

 Is often the hardest part for most first time homebuyers.